-USAID’s Collective Action to Reduce Gender-Based Violence (CARE-GBV) Task Order was awarded under the Analytical Services IV IDIQ and is centered on strengthening USAID’s collective prevention and response, or “collective action” in GBV development programming across USAID.
+USAID’s Collective Action to Reduce Gender-Based Violence (CARE-GBV) Task Order was awarded and extended under the Analytical Services IV IDIQ to Making Cents International, in a joint venture with our partner Development Professionals, Inc., and with FHI 360 as a major subcontractor.
+CARE-GBV is centered on strengthening USAID’s collective prevention and response, or “collective action” in GBV development programming across USAID.
 The activity will achieve this strengthening by supporting USAID’s Gender Equality and Women’s Empowerment (GenDev) hub in the development of guidelines, strategic plans, training, and professional networking support.
 To that end, CARE-GBV is working to accomplish five key objectives:

 Small Grants Program

 Foundational Elements for Gender-Based Violence Programming in Development

 The Foundational Elements for Gender-Based Violence Programming in Development is a resource that focuses on strengthening USAID’s collective prevention and response, or “collective action,” in gender-based violence (GBV) development programming.
 The Foundational Elements provide guidance on addressing GBV at each phase of the Agency’s program cycle and in each development sector.

 |Summarizes the purpose, audience, and contents of the Foundational Elements. (عربى) (Français) (Español)